Psychoanalysis, Psychotherapy, Counselling in Covent Garden in Central London

-Therapy at PSY-Practice is confidential and non-judgmental - people consult us for issues like anxiety, depression, relationship and sexual problems, anger and bereavement - indeed for the whole gamut of worries and symptoms, or for problems dealing with the rites of passage in life.
-While talking to friends, family or loved ones can be part of building relationships, talking about personal issues to a trained therapist - who listens attentively and without judgement - gives us an occasion to begin to identify the causes and reasons for what ails us.
+Therapy at PSY-Practice is confidential and non-judgmental - people consult us for issues like anxiety, depression, relationship and sexual problems, anger and bereavement - indeed for the whole gamut of worries, symptoms and sometimes psychiatric diagnoses - or for problems dealing with the rites of passage in life.
+While talking to friends, family or loved ones can be part of building relationships, talking about personal issues, anxiety or depression to a trained psychotherapist - one who listens carefully and without judgment - gives an occasion to begin to identify causes and reasons for that which ails us.

-At some stage in our lives we may all encounter moments of stress, or worry, that impact our emotional health.
-However, on our own, it can prove difficult to move on or to change our relationship to life, especially when there is a sense of impasse, generalised depression or ongoing feelings of anxiety.
-Realising that certain problems, patterns of behaviour or types of relationship repeat in our lives - reasons for which we may have scant understanding as some aspects of emotional life are unconscious and take a little time to elicit - may lead us to contact a counsellor, psychotherapist or psychoanalyst.
+On our own, it can prove difficult to move on or to change our relationship to life, especially when there is a sense of impasse, generalised depression or ongoing feelings of anxiety.
+Realising that certain problems, patterns of behaviour or types of relationship repeat in our lives - reasons for which we may have scant understanding as some aspects of emotional life are unconscious and take a little time to elicit - may lead us to contact a professional.

-For some of us, the source of suffering may reflect a purely personal or relationship difficulty.
+The source of suffering may reflect for some a purely personal or relationship difficulty.
 For others it may also relate to a wider unease over our place and reference points in a world changing ever faster culturally and politically.
 But how to effect personal change still eludes us.

-The space of a session is one in which it is possible for a therapist or analyst to listen very carefully to what is being said, to elicit and begin to hear something of the many threads of our lives, traces of speech and experiences of suffering that have affected each singular person, in mind and body.
-As such, our experience and orientation teaches us that symptoms will not go away, or cannot be employed less painfully, until we have heard what they want to say and grasped something about their function and complex cause in a person's life.
+The space of a session is one in which it is possible for a therapist or psychoanalyst to listen very carefully to what is being said, to elicit and begin to hear something of the many threads of our lives, traces of speech and experiences of suffering that affect each singular person as symptoms, in mind and body.
+Our experience and orientation teaches us that symptoms will not go away, or cannot be employed less painfully, until we have grasped something about their logic, function and complex cause.

 It is by engaging with the impasses that our symptoms present - gradually elaborating with the words most familiar to us - that a path to negotiate our singular difficulties can open up.